Breast Pump Comparison: Spectra S2 vs Medela PISA

-- Use breast pump wipes to disinfect the parts that are exposed to milk.
+- A coworker taught me about these breast pump wipes that I ordered on Amazon to disinfect the parts that are exposed to milk.
 I’ve used these several times while traveling and they are very convenient!

 If you are pumping milk, you will need a place to store it.
 Again, you have lots of options!
 Also consider checking your daycare provider’s preference, they may want the milk delivered in a specific way.